topseed/nbake/README.md

 # nbake
 nbake cli home

 Mission: Every 10 years or so tech gets 10 times better *FORCING* everyone to upgrade.
-Assembly was 10 times better than machine.
+Assembly was 10 times better than machine lagunage.
 C is 10 times better than Assembly.
 Our mission is to deliver what is 10 times better than LAMP, the technology WordPress was built on.
 We believe that we found the answer:

 http://nbake.org

 It uses statically generated markup, Pug.
 Similar to Markdown or Haml, or other staticly genererated tools.

 The extra power of nbake can be used to 'tell the story better', by being more interactive in your UX.
-The better UX translates to more user engamgnet and more user retention.
+Experience shows that better UX translates to more user engamgnet and higher user retention.

 We assume that everyone is web literate, for example:
 ' Design and Build Websites ' by Jon Duckett